tc39/notes/es7/2015-11/nov-17.md

 BT: We did aggregate large amount of data, and did not find this case.

-DE: Team working on Google inbox doesn’t know which way to fix inbox breakage because what’s broken by the hoisting semantics is undefined.
+DE: Team working on Google inbox doesn't know which way to fix inbox breakage because what's broken by the hoisting semantics is undefined.

 WH: The ES2015 spec is well defined.
 There is nothing undefined here about how to fix Google inbox to be compatible with it.